100mslive/100ms-docs/common/live-streaming.md

 -   `broadcaster`: This role represents a streamer who publishes their audio/video.
 There can be multiple peers who join as broadcasters
 -   `hls-viewer`: This role represents a circle 3 audience, who subscribes to the composite live stream and can interact using messaging

-### Step 3: Go live
+### Go live

 ![Go live](/docs/docs/v2/live-streaming-go-live.gif)

 1. To go live for the first time, join the room as a `broadcaster` and start the live stream
-2. Once the stream has started, join the room as an `hls-viewer` — you should be able to see the ongoing live stream
+2. Once the stream has started, join the room as an `hls-viewer` and you should be able to see the ongoing live stream
 3. Use chat messages to interact between the viewer and the broadcaster

-### Step 4: Customize the stream
+### Customize the stream

 ![Go live](/docs/docs/v2/live-streaming-customise.png)